Chew/TARDIS-Docs/docs/ars.md

 The TARDIS ARS is a system for managing the growing and jettisoning of rooms.

 To use ARS, you must have an ARS compatible TARDIS.
-Currently all TARDIS types are compatible except for CUSTOM ones, however you may be need to make a new TARDIS to take advantage of the system if your current TARDIS was created before version 2.6 of the plugin.
+Currently all TARDIS types are compatible, however you may be need to make a new TARDIS to take advantage of the system if your current TARDIS was created before version 2.6 of the plugin.